 Tea, Coffee and Tourism

 Located in the Shire Highlands, Satemwa Tea and Coffee Estate was established in 1923.
-The company grows tea on nearly 900 hectares of land which is then processed and packaged, some of which is exported around the world.
+The company grows tea on nearly 900 hectares of land in Thyolo.
+The tea is processed and packaged, some of which is exported worldwide.
+Locally, the teas are sold in select outlets across the country.

-“More and more consumers became aware of the health benefits of tea & coffee and want to learn more about these lovely artisanal products produced in Malawi,” said Wouter.
+“More and more consumers became aware of the health benefits of tea and coffee and want to learn more about these lovely artisanal products produced in Malawi,” said Wouter.

-Each year, Satemwa Estates organises a few very specific Malawi Tea Tours that are mainly focused on European and American speciality Tea & coffee buyers and enthusiasts.
-It’s 7 days full of tea & coffee education!
+Each year, Satemwa Estates organises a few very specific Malawi Tea Tours mainly focused on European and American speciality tea and coffee buyers and enthusiasts.
+It’s 7 days full of tea and coffee education!

 In addition to tastings and tours, Satemwa for the first time hosted the Thyolo Tea Xtreme Run in May this year.
 Runners participated in a 10km and a 21km race through the estate’s tea fields.
 There was also a more leisurely 5km fun run.

-Satemwa has also asked artisans in Thyolo to help with decorating exclusive tea packaging.
+Satemwa has also asked artisans in Thyolo to help design exclusive tea packaging.

 On this Tourism Month’s theme of Tourism and Digital Transformation, Wouter explained that digital has been a great tool to tell the Satemwa story.

-“Social media have definitely helped to tell the Satemwa Tea & Coffee story.
-It is a great way to share the stories behind our teas & coffees and to share our knowledge.
-We also love to see people taking pictures on Satemwa and sharing them with their followers using #satemwa or #satemwatea.
-Further, it is a great tool to be in touch with other interesting projects, to learn from them and to get inspired.”
+“Social media has helped us tell our story.
+It is a great way to share the stories behind our teas and coffees and to share our knowledge.
+We also love to see people sharing pictures of our products and estate with their followers using #satemwa or #satemwatea.
+Social is a great platform to learn from and be inspired.”

 Satemwa Tea